syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/accumulation-chart/EJ2_ASP.NETCORE/pie-dough-nut.md

 ## Border Radius

-You can create rounded corners for each slice by using the [borderRadius] option, which gives the chart a modern and polished appearance.
+You can create rounded corners for each slice by using the [BorderRadius] option, which gives the chart a modern and polished appearance.

 {% if page.publishingplatform == "aspnet-core" %}